watermelonexpress/onesie/doc/how_to_guides/usage.md

 # Usage

-## Generate Onesie template
+## Generate Onesie
-The first step to adding a onesie is to create a new template task.
-This can be achieved with either the Rails generator or the Rake task
+To create a new onesie for others to run, we ask that you use one of the following methods to generate the file (Rails generator or rake task) rather than creating the file yourself.

 ### Rails Generator